 To put it in a nutshell, the best backpacking tent isn’t overly large, has tough materials that can handle virtually any weather conditions and is light enough to pack down small and carry on your trip.
 The last couple of decades have done wonders for camping because tents now use poles that are stronger yet lighter than before and sport fabrics that avoid tearing, are lighter than previous ones and still manage to hold their own.

 Having a lightweight backpacking tent is extremely useful when going to one or more locations.
 Carrying around dead weight is the last thing any camper wants to do as we’re often walking with all our gear on our backs and not slung into the trunk.
 The best tents for camping may be a one person, two-person or even a 4-person one.
 It depends what your personal needs are.
 Be aware though that if you’re bringing along a dog, then you’ll want a two-person tent even if you’re otherwise traveling solo as single person tents don’t leave much room for fido to move around too Check out the following backpacking tent reviews to see which one will be perfect for your future camping needs.
-Even Complete your hiking kit with our well researched and tested reviews of sleeping bags.
+Even Complete your hiking kit with our well researched and tested reviews about sleeping bags and best camping tents.

 Our Top 10 Backpacking Tents Are: